 Approximately 50 percent of Homeland Hospice’s patients receive spiritual counseling.
 Regardless of religious affiliation, Homeland’s counselors and chaplains respect each individual’s beliefs, offering support and encouragement while reminding patients and families that they are not alone while nearing the end-of-life.

 Patients who already have a long-standing relationship within their congregation may decide to forego additional support.
 Those who do request it, typically receive at least one or two spiritual counseling visits each month.

-“We certainly offer more visits if that’s what the patient wants, and we offer support and guidance to all religious denominations,” says Caldwell.
+“We certainly offer more visits if that’s what the patient wants, and we offer support and guidance to all persons from all denominations and religious affiliations…or no religious affiliations at all.” says Caldwell.

 While spiritual counseling is focused on the patient, family members participate from time to time.

 “Sometimes family members are present during a session and join in prayer with us,” Caldwell says.
 “Some request certain hymns to be sung.
 Depending on the patient’s needs or requests, we can offer a spiritual-specific or a general approach to spiritual counseling.
 We honor our patient’s wishes.”

 At Homeland, we help you find the hope in hospice.
 Contact us to discuss how we may support you and your family.